 What I find encouraging about this daunting list is that the reference is to “difficulties,” not “impossibilities.”
 It’s been done before, and can–and will!– be done again.

 Ch.
 13. Questions About the Way and Past Lives

 What a breath of fresh air this chapter is after Ch.
 12!
-A disciple asks the Buddha to achieve two things, to know his past lives and to attain the supreme Way.
+A disciple asks the Buddha how to achieve two things: to know his past lives and to attain the supreme Way.
 To attain the supreme Way, the Buddha replies, you purify your mind with unwavering resolve.
 The resolve is Windex!
 The mind is a pure mirror!
 There’s nothing wrong with that mind-mirror but a layer of dust.
 Polish and see the brightness that was always there to be revealed.
-And eradicate desires and seek nothing…then you gain knowledge of past lives.
+And when you eradicate desires and seek nothing…then you gain knowledge of past lives.